exercism/docs/building/configlet/lint.md

    > - Lowercase prepositions, regardless of length, except when they are stressed, are used adverbially or adjectivally, or are used as conjunctions.
    > - Lowercase the words _to_ and _as_.
    > - Lowercase the second part of Latin species names.
+4. Sentence Case string: a non-blank string that follows the below guidelines (see https://en.wikipedia.org/wiki/Letter_case#Sentence_case):
+   > - Capitalize the first word of the sentence, as well as proper nouns and other words as required by a more specific rule.
-4. Valid `files` pattern: A non-blank string¹ that specifies a location of a file used in an exercise, relative to the exercise's directory.
+5. Valid `files` pattern: A non-blank string¹ that specifies a location of a file used in an exercise, relative to the exercise's directory.
 A pattern may use one of the following placeholders:
    - `%{kebab_slug}`: the `kebab-case` exercise slug (e.g. `bit-manipulation`)
    - `%{snake_slug}`: the `snake_case` exercise slug (e.g. `bit_manipulation`)
    - `%{camel_slug}`: the `camelCase` exercise slug (e.g. `bitManipulation`)
    - `%{pascal_slug}`: the `PascalCase` exercise slug (e.g. `BitManipulation`)
-5. Unique version 4 UUID string: A string that satisfies all of these conditions:
+6. Unique version 4 UUID string: A string that satisfies all of these conditions:
    - It only exists once in the track-level `config.json` file of a given Exercism track
    - It does not exist in the track-level `config.json` file of any other Exercism track
    - It does not exist in any `canonical-data.json` file in https://github.com/exercism/problem-specifications